Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Where Seascape closes the gap

-Fee comparison grounded in owner net income instead of headline percentages
+Fee comparison grounded in what the owner actually keeps instead of headline percentages

-Clear breakdown of management fee, OTA drag, and direct-booking economics
+Clear breakdown of management fee, marketplace booking costs, and direct-booking savings

 Property-specific pricing instead of a fake one-size-fits-all promise